-Let’s start with some nomenclature you will need to go along the right route: Cruising UP the Nile means you are going south, toward the source of the Nile, cruising DOWN the Nile is sailing toward the estuary in the Mediterranean.
-But, just to confuse things, UPPER Egypt is in fact southern Egypt, while LOWER Egypt is in the north, by the coast.
+Let’s start with some nomenclature you will need to go along the right route: Cruising up the Nile means you are going south, toward the source of the Nile, which, by the way, I recently discovered in Uganda.
+Cruising down the Nile is sailing toward the estuary in the Mediterranean.
+But, just to confuse things, Upper Egypt is in fact southern Egypt, while Lower Egypt is in the north, by the coast.

 Most Nile Cruises, except for the ones setting off from Cairo and cruising all the way up the Nile, actually sail only in Upper Egypt, between Luxor and Aswan.

-I am unsure about what the statistics are when it comes to preferences, but all the cruise ships in Upper Egypt either cruise between Luxor and Aswan or between Aswan and Luxor.
-Both Luxor and Aswan have airports you can fly nto from Cairo, the main international airport in Egypt, so the choice really is yours.
-That said, personally, I felt that going from Luxor to Aswan was my preferred option, simply because — in my mind — Aswan is so much prettier than Luxor, and from Aswan you can travel to the temples in Abu Simbel, leaving you with the best bit at the end of your journey.
-But many people would argue the opposite, and there really is no right or wrong.
+I am unsure about what the statistics are when it comes to preferences, but all the cruise ships in Upper Egypt either cruise from Luxor to Aswan or from Aswan to Luxor.
+Both Luxor and Aswan have airports you can fly into from Cairo, the main international airport in Egypt, so the choice really is yours.
+That said, personally, I felt that going from Luxor to Aswan was my preferred option simply because — in my mind — Aswan is so much prettier than Luxor.
+And from Aswan, you can travel to the temples in Abu Simbel, leaving you with the best bit at the end of your journey.
+But many people would argue the opposite and there really is no right or wrong.

 Hotels At Either End